VirtualFlow/VFVS/README-slurm.md

 #### Monitor Progress

-At present, the only way to monitor progress of jobs will be to check status through the Slurm scheduler commands.
-This will be extended in the future to more natively track progress towards completion.
+The progress of the jobs can be monitored using the Slurm scheduler commands.
+For debugging, the slurm errors are contained within `/VFVS/workflow/workunits`.

 ## Viewing Results

 The results of the job will be placed in the location specified within the `all.ctrl`.
+By default, this is saved in: `/VFVS/output-files/{workunit-number}`.

 #### `metatranche` addressing